8 Top Martech Tips to Building the Perfect B2B Prospect List for 2020

 They will see that you’ve already posted consistently over the past seven days and will continue to see what you’re posting over the next month or so.
 This strategy is all about presence and getting noticed.

 8. And finally, prepare a direct mail campaign

 Nothing too grand, just a single page letter, unless you already have brochures printed.
 The point of this is that too many marketers opt for email.
-We’re all flooded with copious emails every day, so a short brief letter introducing your business and offering a link to a landing page is all that’s needed, and it may well be a welcomed change.
+We’re all flooded with copious emails every day, so a brief letter introducing your business and offering a link to a landing page is all that’s needed, and it may well be a welcome change.